-1) Produce to IMDA all documents or information as may be specified in the notice, which

-IMDA considers to relate to the certified organization's state of compliance with program requirements;

-- 2) Facilitate interviews with its employees; and - 3) Allow IMDA to access the certified organization's premises to conduct an audit to determine whether to terminate an organization's certification.
+- Produce to IMDA all documents or information as may be specified in the notice, which IMDA considers to relate to the certified organization's state of compliance with program requirements; - 2) Facilitate interviews with its employees; and - 3) Allow IMDA to access the certified organization's premises to conduct an audit to determine the appropriate status of the organisation's certification (i.e. whether it should remain valid, be suspended or be terminated).

-IMDA can also revoke a license to use its certification mark for PRP certification based on contract.
+IMDA can also revoke a license to use its certification mark for CBPR or PRP certification based on contract.
 Further, IMDA has a process in place for notifying a participant organization immediately of non-compliance as described above in response to Recognition Criteria 6 and 7.

-When IMDA investigates and finds that a participant has not complied with the APEC PRP program requirements, IMDA will require the certified organisation to rectify issues of non-compliance within a reasonable timeframe.
+When IMDA investigates and finds that a participant has not complied with the CBPR or PRP program requirements, IMDA will require the certified organisation to rectify issues of non-compliance within a reasonable timeframe.
 The AB will be called in to validate whether the certified organisation has addressed all non-compliance issues identified, and the AB will then submit a recommendation report to IMDA.
 If IMDA confirms that non-compliance has not been rectified satisfactorily, the certified organisation will be terminated from the APEC certification programme with immediate effect.
 The status of certification will be updated and reflected on the IMDA website and the PDPC will be duly informed.
-IMDA will also require the certified organisation to remove all association with the APEC PRP program and cease referring itself as being APEC PRP certified.
+IMDA will also require the certified organisation to remove all association with the APEC CBPR and/or PRP program and cease referring itself as being APEC CBPR and/or PRP certified.